 The forest plot illustrates that several factors are significantly associated with increased mortality risk in COVID-19 patients.
 Notably, breathlessness, kidney disorders, and advanced age all show odds ratios (ORs) greater than 1, with confidence intervals (CIs) that do not cross 1, indicating these are strong predictors of mortality.
 Enoxaparin, remdesivir, and ivermectin demonstrate a markedly increased risk with an OR greater than 1, highlighting their potential adverse association with mortality.
 In other words, these medications did not prevent the mortality.
-Conversely, zinc
+Conversely, zinc and Vit C show an OR below 1, suggesting a potential protective effect, and did not cross the CI line indicating that this finding is statistically significant.
+These results underscore the importance of

 Figure 2.
 This forest plot displays the odds ratios and 95% confidence intervals for various features assessed in the study.
 Each line represents a different feature, with the odds ratio depicted as dot and the confidence interval shown as a horizontal line extending from the lower to the upper bound.
 The vertical line indicates the null value (odds ratio of 1), where features with confidence intervals crossing this line are not statistically significant.
-This plot allows for a visual comparison of the effectiveness of each feature in relation to the reference.
+This plot allows for a visual comparison of the effectiveness of each feature in relation to the reference managing comorbidities and patient characteristics to improve COVID-19 outcomes.